 Bariatric surgery is a category of surgeries intended to help severely obese individuals lose weight.
 A variety of surgical procedures are included in bariatric surgery, all of which constrict how much can be eaten at each meal.
 One of the most common types of bariatric surgery is gastric bypass, which creates a small section of the stomach where food can be absorbed, drastically decreasing the amount of food eaten by the patient.
 Over time, they lose quite a bit of weight.
-While bariatric surgery has proven to be highly successful, it also poses a variety of risks, one of them being possible malnutrition.
-It is important that all bariatric surgery patients understand about proper nutrition when choosing this type of surgery.
+While bariatric surgery has proven to be highly successful, it also poses various risks, one of them being possible malnutrition.
+It is important that all bariatric surgery patients understand proper nutrition when choosing this type of surgery.

 How Malnutrition Occurs